KatieNewman/API-homework/README.md

 # API-homework

-Using OpenWeatherMapAPI, data for at least 500 cities was pulled and analyzed to show how weather changes for four measures: Temperature, Humidity, Cloudiness, and Wind Speed.
+Using OpenWeatherMapAPI, data for more than 500 cities was pulled and analyzed to show how weather changes as you approach Earth's equator.
+The latitude for each city was compared across four measures: Temperature, Humidity, Cloudiness, and Wind Speed.

-Analysis
+Findings:
 There is a relatively strong correlation bewteen latitude and temperature.
 There is little correlation between humidity and latitude.
 There is almost no correlation between cloudiness and latitude.